eddmann/eddmann.github.io/_posts/2023/2023-05-15-qa-retrieval-augmented-generation-rag-with-langchain-and-postgres.md

 ```

 ```
-{'question': 'Where was Alaning Turing born and what is an Engima machine?', 'answer': 'Alan Turing was born in Maida Vale, London.
+{'question': 'Where was Alan Turing born and what is an Engima machine?', 'answer': 'Alan Turing was born in Maida Vale, London.
 An Enigma machine was a device designed by Turing at Bletchley Park to break secret Enigma encrypted messages used by the Nazi German war machine during World War 2.\n', 'sources': '\n- https://simple.wikipedia.org/wiki/Alan%20Turing'}
 ```